shinmai/hostapd-statistics/README.md

 Statistics for Hostapd

-Needs: socat, nmap, arp, inotifywait
+Needs: socat, nmap, arp, inotifywait, arp-scan

-Optional: vnstat, sensors, iw
+Optional: vnstati, sensors, iw

 There may be incompabilities with logrotate, but I'm not sure about that